-- How the Housing Choice Voucher program works; - Family and owner responsibilities; - Where the family can lease a unit, including renting a unit inside or outside COC's jurisdiction; - An explanation of how portability works.
-COC may not discourage the family from choosing to live anywhere in COCs jurisdiction or outside our jurisdiction under portability, unless otherwise expressly authorized by statute, regulation, PIH Notice, or court order; - COC must inform the family of how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process which may affect the family's assistance; - The advantages of that do not have a high concentration of low-income families; and - For families receiving welfare-to-work vouchers, a description of any local obligations of a welfare-to-work family and an explanation that failure to meet the obligations is grounds for denial of admission or termination of assistance. - In briefing a family that includes a person with disabilities, COC must also take steps to ensure effective communication.
+- How the Housing Choice Voucher program works; - Family and owner responsibilities; - Where the family can lease a unit, including renting a unit inside or outside the PHA's jurisdiction; and any information on selecting a unit that HUD provides; - •----

+- An explanation of how portability works. - The PHA may not discourage the family from choosing to live anywhere in the PHAjurisdiction or outside the PHA jurisdiction under portability, unless otherwise expresslyauthorized by statute, regulation, PIH Notice, or court order; - The PHA must inform the family of how portability may affect the family's assistance through screening, subsidy standards, payment standards, and any other elements of the portability process which may affect the family's assistance; and - The advantages of areas that do not have a high concentration of low-income families; and - For families receiving welfare to work vouchers, a description of any local obligations of awelfare to work family and an explanation that failure to meet the obligations is grounds for denial of admission or termination of assistance.